supposedly/nutshell/README.md

     are tacked on to the end- in as close to their original order as possible.

+    If an input ends with a bracketed sequence of numbers, that sequence is repeated ad infinitum.
+That is to say that `1 [2 3 4]` is interpreted as  `1 2 3 4 2 3 4...`.

 See [documents/PYTHON-EXTENSIONS.md](documents/PYTHON-EXTENSIONS.md) for details regarding implementation of custom macros.